Lock-A-Luck Slot Review

-Microgaming has a new slot machine to offer us, and it’s called Lock A Luck.
-The independent studio that they collaborated with for this slot is called Lock A Luck, a company that also worked on La Kaffee Bar or Magic of Sahara.
+Microgaming has a new slot machine to offer us, and it’s called Lock-A-Luck.
+The independent studio that they collaborated with for this slot is called All41 Studios, a company that also worked on La Kaffee Bar or Magic of Sahara.
 They came up with a game that is very similar to NetEnt’s Twin Spin slot, using a classic theme and medium volatility.

 As for the type of experience available, we can describe it through the slot’s specs, ranging from its 5 reels & 243 ways to win, to the top prize of 1,333x total stake ($80,000 cash at most), or the 96.37% RTP.
 The Locked Reels, sometimes with their ability to expand, will provide with about the only excitement that the game can deliver.

 There are 20 coins in the wagers you’re using in Lock-A-Luck.
 As you modify the total bet for the next round, you automatically take the coin value from the minimum of $0.01, to as much as $3.
 This allows you to spend between $0.20 and $60, all for a single spin.

 While some winning combinations that you can form in Lock-A-Luck will pay as much as 50x total stake, when you look at the slot’s top payout, it will only reach 1,333x total stake, or up to $80,000.
 That kind of return is actually better than what we find in a lot of other titles released by Microgaming, so it’s an improvement.

 Apparently, it’s considered a game with Medium volatility, so the game’s going to have its share of risk attached.
 At the same time, you don’t risk as much as in slots with much bigger payouts and increased volatility.